ha-noh/first-discord-bot/halloffame_logic.md

 3. The reaction listener needs to wait for the Collection to be constructed before executing
 4. What happens when a post is deleted from the Output channel?
 As of now this would prevent any future reactions on the Input post from having any effect.
 5. ~~A db would be a better way to store the Collection and List contents; more performant and persistent - fetching messages to build the Collection is limited because only a maximum of 50 messages can be fetched.~~
+6. Due to its interior logic, a Threshold of 1 won't always trigger a repost off its first reaction.
+To be more specific: the first reaction on a Post not recorded in the DB will never check the Repost conditions; subsequent reactions, even from the same Reactor, will.

 The marked issues are fixed by implementing a database over a non-permanent data structure.